Jonathan Sewell: Career

-Sewell helped introduce the Better Preservation Act of 1797 which allowed the suspension of habeas corpus in cases of suspected treason.
-In 1797, he prosecuted David McLane for treason, who was executed.
-He prepared legislation which led to the establishment of the Royal Institution for the Advancement of Learning (later McGill College) in 1801.
 In 1808, he was named Chief Justice for Lower Canada and became a member of the Executive Council of Lower Canada.
 Later in 1808, he was appointed to the Legislative Council and was named speaker in 1809.
 Sewell supported a union of Upper and Lower Canada.
 However, in 1822, he opposed a legislative union because of the strong opposition in the province.
 In 1809, he published rules of practice for the Quebec Court of King's Bench and the Court of Appeals; James Monk published similar rules at Montreal, Lower Canada.

-In 1814, the legislative assembly voted to impeach Sewell and Monk on the grounds that some of their rules of practice were actually legislation, the responsibility of the legislature.
+In 1814, the Legislative Assembly voted to impeach Sewell and Monk on the grounds that some of their rules of practice were actually legislation, the responsibility of the legislature.
 Sewell successfully defended himself against the charges in London.
 On the bench, he endorsed the use of civil law based on French traditions and criminal law modelled after English norms.
-Sewell resigned from the Executive Council in 1830 after the assembly requested for judges to be excluded from serving on the council.
+Sewell resigned from the Executive Council in 1830 after the assembly requested that judges to be excluded from serving on the council.
 He resigned from his position of chief justice in 1838 for ill health.

 Sewell was elected as a member of the American Philosophical Society in 1830.

-He died November 11, 1839 in Quebec City.
+He died on November 11, 1839, in Quebec City.
 His residence, at 87 Saint-Louis Street, Quebec City, was designated a National Historic Site of Canada in 1969.

+When it came to criminal cases in law, Sewell was much more attracted to the "British Enlightenment arguments of Sir William Blackstone" over the "theological school of selective terror of William Paley."
+Sewell, more often than not, would strive to lower the severity of legal punishment if the person involved was penitent (sorrowful), the death penalty was involved, or imprisonment with hardened criminals were relevant.
+His criminal sentences were designed to prevent crime rather than punish the guilty, and he felt that it was the certainty, not the severity, of punishment that deterred crime."

+Sewell more than once had "stretched the evidence so as to invite acquittal for non-violent property crimes carrying the death sentence, and in some cases, including convictions for murder, he intervened to save a prisoner from the gallows."
+Furthermore, until the very end of Sewell's life, he would "persist in efforts to lessen recourse to the death penalty through reduction in the number of crimes punishable by death and through transportation of felons", but more often than not these attempts would be "thwarted by the indifference of the (House of) assembly and the Colonial Administrator."

+When it came to civil suits, however, Sewell tended to favour the Crown, especially if government political interests were involved.
+He called those cases "a pleasure" to do.
+However, if Sewell's work was biased towards the Crown, it was still done expertly and with elegance, being notably "remarkable for their clarity of expression, their search for general principle, and the depth of scholarship that underpins them."